langgenius/dify-docs/en/advanced/extension/api_based_extension/moderation-extension.md

 `app.moderation.input`: End-user input content review extension point.
 It is used to review the content of variables passed in by end-users and the input content of dialogues in conversational applications.

 `app.moderation.output`: LLM output content review extension point.
 It is used to review the content output by LLM.
-When the LLM output is streaming, the content will be requested by the API in segments of 100 characters to avoid delays in review when the output content is lengthy.
+When the LLM output is streaming, the content will be requested by the API in chunks of 100 characters to avoid delays in review when the output content is lengthy.

 ### `app.moderation.input`